fanonxr/G4-design-patterns/README.md

   #### Negatives
   * an large of amount of classes and objects can be created
   * if implemented incorrectly, simple becomes an Facade implementation

+  # Composite Pattern
+  Definition: "Compose objects into tree structures to represent
+              part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly."

+  #### what problem does it address
+  When you have very similar objects that can be represented in a tree structure.

+  #### Solution composite provides

+  * Component – Component declares the interface for objects in the composition and for accessing and managing its child components.
+It also implements default behavior for the interface common to all classes as appropriate.
+  * Leaf – Leaf defines behavior for primitive objects in the composition.
+It represents leaf objects in the composition.
+  * Composite – Composite stores child components and implements child related operations in the component interface.
+  * Client – Client manipulates the objects in the composition through the component interface.

+  * Composite Pattern should be used when clients need to ignore the difference between compositions of objects and individual objects.

+  #### Benefits
+  * Extremely easy to add new components to the composition
+  * It can make your design overly general.
+It is harder to restrict the components of a composite. -> when you want the composition to have certain components
+  * It defines class hierarchies consisting of primitive objects and composite objects.

+  #### negatives
+  * can be an large amount of forward to the child objects within the composition.

+  #### similar patterns
+  * Decorator
+  * Iterator
+  * visitor